Klimdy/useful-cyber-security-content/README.md

 ## SigmaHQ GitHub Repository:
 - [SigmaHQ on GitHub](https://github.com/SigmaHQ): GitHub repository for SigmaHQ, a generic and open signature format for SIEM systems, designed to describe relevant log events in a straight forward manner.

+## Living Off The Land Binaries and Scripts (LOLBAS) Project:
+- [LOLBAS Project](https://lolbas-project.github.io): The LOLBAS Project is a comprehensive repository documenting various legitimate binaries and scripts used by attackers for living off the land techniques, aiding cybersecurity professionals in understanding and mitigating threats associated with these techniques.